telerik/fiddler-everywhere-docs/user-guide/status-bar.md

 # Status Bar

-The **Status Bar** section is located at the bottom-left corner of Fiddler Everywhere and contains information about the state of the connection, the network configuration, the traffic sources, and session count info.
+The **Status Bar** section is located at the bottom-left corner of Fiddler Everywhere.
+It contains information about the state of the connection, the network configuration, the traffic sources, and session count info.

 The section pops up on mouse interaction and lists the following information:

-- **Connection Status***&mdash;Shows the state of the network that provides the Internet connectivity.
+- **Connection Status**&mdash;Shows the state of the network that provides the Internet connectivity.

 - **Host**&mdash;Outputs the machine's hostname that Fiddler Everywhere runs on.